Australian Bureau of Statistics

 How can I get access to the results of the ABS survey?

-Results from the Job Vacancies Survey are available on the ABS website (catalogue number 6354.0) online at 6354.0 - Job Vacancies, Australia
+Results from the Job Vacancies Survey (catalogue number 6354.0) are available on the ABS website.

 The ABS is grateful for the cooperation of businesses in submitting completed forms promptly to enable early processing and timely release of results from our surveys.
 We look forward to your continued support.